buckleytoby/eclipse-battle-calculator/README.md

 * TEST: when one person has no cannons, they must be forced to retreat
 * TODO: check if battle ends after each retreat (player may have retreated all ships and therefore lose the battle)
 * TODO: print out successfully retreated ships on battle end
+* TODO: load / save config
+* TODO: show damage taken on each ship in blueprint cards
-* TODO: pulse card color when ship is retreating
+* TODO: flash yellow on hit modals for retreating ships
 * BUG: orange missiles aren't being used?
 * BUG: sim thinks it's in missile round even though both ships start with no missiles
 * BUG: no cannons and no missiles and Attacker is not forced to retreat